bandengasep/an6001-dbs-share-price-predictor/README.md

 # Quick Intro
-This is a repository for a simple DBS share price predictor web app using Python Flask and Render for deployment.
+This is a repository for a collection of web apps developed using Python Flask and Render for deployment.